 Ray Young Bear’s most recent collection

 “Visual art, queerness, political narrative and the relationship between human and animal [inspire] my work.
 Many of my poems are quietly influenced by the generational loss created by AIDS.
 I think it can be a birthright of a queer artist to reckon with history pushed to the margins by social and economic forces” (courtesy of The Simpsonian).

-Sam Foss, a New York transplant and talented contemporary poet took to Simpson classes, students, and faculty during his visit for the Poets and Writers series.
-Foss inspired the Simpson community with his poems and thoughts on the writing process during a public reading in the fall semester.
+Sam Ross, a New York transplant and talented contemporary poet took to Simpson classes, students, and faculty during his visit for the Poets and Writers series.
+Ross inspired the Simpson community with his poems and thoughts on the writing process during a public reading in the fall semester.